Police say fires set at ballot boxes in Oregon and Washington are connected; ‘suspect vehicle’ ID'd

 Representatives for Kent’s campaign didn’t immediately return phone and email messages seeking comment.

+The Portland Police Bureau said the fire there was reported at about 3:30 a.m.
+Multnomah County elections said only three ballots there were damaged, and the office planned to contact those voters to help them obtain replacement ballots.

+A few hours later, television crews in Vancouver captured footage of smoke pouring out of a ballot box at a transit center.

-There were surveillance cameras that covered the drop box and surrounding area, he said.
+There were surveillance cameras that covered the drop box and surrounding area, Kimsey said.

 The last ballot pickup at the transit center drop box was at 11 a.m.
 Saturday, Kimsey said.
 Anyone who dropped their ballot there after that was urged to contact the auditor’s office to obtain a new one.